SYBIL

 Some will say: slow down.
 Stop building.
 Prevent the transition entirely.

-This is not a choice.
+That is not a choice.
 It is a fantasy.
 The incentives are too strong, the actors too many, the technology too distributed.
 If one country stops, another continues.
 If one company pauses, a competitor accelerates.
 The only way to prevent the Sybilian condition is global coordination of a kind that has never existed — and if we could achieve that coordination, we would already have the capacity to govern the Sybilian condition well.

 Some will say: let it happen.
 Trust the process.
 The technology will sort itself out, the market will find equilibrium, human ingenuity will solve the problems as they arise.